GoogleCloudPlatform/professional-services-bigquery-permission-mapper/README.md

 # Teradata to BigQuery Permission Mapper
+The TD2BQ Permission Mapper translate Teradata permissions to BigQuery IAM.
+Teradata roles are mapped GCP groups and IAM roles.
+It outputs Terraform to apply these mappings, along with a a CSV mapping report.

+There are two variants of the permission mapper:

+### 1. Lift-and-Shift Mapper
+- Use this Mapper version if you want to retain the same Teradata roles in BigQuery, as well as if you prefer to use predefined IAM roles.
+- This version retains all Teradata roles in the GCP translation.
+- Teradata ACLs are mapped to IAM roles according to the user-configurable JSON map.
+- By default, BigQuery predefined roles are provided in the mapping.
+This can be changed.
+A hierarchy can also be defined so that groups are not granted less permissive roles if they already have a more permission one (eg. a group would be granted just Data Editor instead of both Data Editor and Data Viewer).
+- The tool will deduplicate role grants where possible.
+For example, if a group is granted BigQuery Data Viewer on both a schema/dataset, as well as a table within that schema, it will only be granted at the schema-level since it will be inherited.
+- Refer to the [Lift-and-Shift Mapper ReadMe](td2bq_mapper/lift_and_shift_mapper//README.md) for more details.

+### 2. Custom Role Mapper
+- Use this version if you want to create a fresh set of roles and groups rather than migrating your existing Teradata roles.
+Also use this if you need GCP custom roles created based on the permissions present in Teradata.
-The mapper automatically translates Teradata permissions to BigQuery IAM.
-The tool translates Teradata roles and ACL to GCP user groups, BigQuery custom roles, and IAM permissions.
-It outputs a translation CSV report, JSON files for gcloud CLI, and Terraforms to create BigQuery custom roles with corresponding IAM permissions and assign those roles to GCP user groups and BigQuery resources.
+- The tool translates Teradata roles and ACL to GCP user groups, BigQuery custom roles, and IAM permissions.
+- It outputs a translation CSV report, JSON files for gcloud CLI, and Terraform to create BigQuery custom roles with corresponding IAM permissions and assign those roles to GCP user groups and BigQuery resources.
+- Refer to the below steps for more info on the Custom Role mapper, including detailed user guide.

 ## Requirements